HTML table basics

 - Tables are not automatically responsive: When you use proper layout containers (such as

-We've talked table theory enough, so, let's dive into a practical example and build up a simple table.
+We've talked table theory enough, so, let's dive into a practical example and get you to build up a simple table.

 -

-First of all, make a local copy of blank-template.html and minimal-table.css in a new directory on your local machine.
+First of all, make a copy of blank-template.html and minimal-table.css in a new directory on your local machine.
+The HTML template already contains a

 The content of every table is enclosed by these two tags:

-The smallest container inside a table is a table cell, which is created by a
+The smallest container inside a table is a table cell, which is created with a

 If we want a row of four cells, we need to copy these tags three times.
 Update the contents of your table to look like so: